 In the Feature Select or Feature Visibility panel (the name will depend on the version of the firmware), there is a list of a number of FortiGate features that can be used and configured.
 Next to the feature name is a sliding toggle icon.
 Slide the toggle to the left and the icon is grayed out.
 Slide the toggle to the right and it is a nice bright color.
 Which bright color, will depend on which color theme is being used on your FortiGate.
 The grayed out icon representing a disabled status and the colorful icon representing the feature is on.

 The erroneous assumption that gets made here is that disabling the feature in this panel disables the feature on the FortiGate.
 What is actually happening is that the feature is being disabled within the GUI.
 It does not stop the feature from working on the FortiGate.

 Now, we go into the Feature Select and turn off Advanced Routing.

 Then we go back to the Network section to see what changes have taken place.

 You’ll notice that now there are fewer options under the Network heading.
 The following options are no longer available:

 There are reasons for this non-intuitive approach.
 The reason for having a setting to remove something from the GUI is that there are so many settings because the FortiGate can do so many things, that it is a good practice to remove the clutter of options that are not going to be needed.
 The reason that large chunks of features and functions are not disabled is that there is a lot of interconnectivity between the various feature and settings.
 Disabling a feature that you don’t think that you’ll be using may include some settings that, while you don’t see them, affect a feature that you do use.

-It’s off topic, but this is a fairly short post so I thought that I’d through in a little bonus piece of information.
-Just because if made reference to the possible color variation of the toggle switches, here are the instructions for changing the color theme:
+It’s off topic, but this is a fairly short post so I thought that I’d throw in a little bonus piece of information.
+Just because it made reference to the possible color variation of the toggle switches, here are the instructions for changing the color theme:

 If you’re a command line cowboy, those settings are shown below.